muan/site/_pages/hacking-with-swift.md

 - You can also create UI by code, without the GUI, which is a popular approach.
 (Except, for the launch screen and the main screen, which you *have to* create with the GUI.)

 - Think of `*Controller` files like HTML files, except you ignore best practices and write *everything* in the markup.
-People would obviously extract model code out still, but the point is things start from the page markup.
+People would obviously extract model code out, but the main point is— development _starts_ from the page markup.

   ```html
   <script>function () dostuff { ... }</script>